-- Require maximum practical use of low-impact development to minimize changes in hydrology from a site's predevelopment state; - Maintain water flow rates, preferably by using non-structural processes such as vegetation and landscaping to slow the flow of runoff and to increase infiltration; - Minimize site disturbance, grading and soil compaction so natural drainage areas are not altered, or overland flow of water concentrated; - Maintain groundwater recharge through measures such as landscaping and directing roof water to seepage pits; - Minimize impervious area by requiring the minimum width necessary for streets and sidewalks and having porous pavement or grass pavers for driveways and parking areas; - Disconnect impervious areas; - Increase the amount of time the stormwater has to infiltrate into the ground by increasing surface roughness, reducing slopes, or having of buildings and pavement and be planted with groundcover, bushes or trees to protect watercourses.
+of buildings and pavement and be planted with groundcover, bushes or trees to protect water-courses.
 Evergreens in buffers give adjacent lots optimum protection.
 The DEP requires 300-foot buffers if the town has Category One streams; 150-foot buffers for trout production and trout maintenance streams and those with threatened or endangered species; and 50-foot buffers are needed for all other streams that have a drainage area of 50 acres or more.
-(Additional information available at www.nj.gov/dep/landuse/fha/ fha_rz.html)
+(Additional information available at www.nj.gov/dep/landuse/fha/fha rz.html)